Electrifying Student Transportation

 Why electrify?

 Health and environmental benefits of replacing diesel-fueled school buses with ESBs are clear.
 Diesel exhaust, a known carcinogen, is linked to serious physical health issues and cognitive development impacts.
-Students from low-income families are disproportionately exposed to the dangers of diesel exhaust pollution.
-Electrifying school bus fleets can help address these health and environmental concerns, especially in overburdened communities.
+Students in some neighborhoods are disproportionately exposed to the dangers of diesel exhaust pollution.
+Electrifying school bus fleets can help address these health and environmental concern.
 Studies on health impacts from fossil-fueled buses are included in Webcasts and Case Studies.

 Questions?
 GTP can help!

 We invite school districts to contact us at greentransportation@energy.wsu.edu to discuss projects and challenges specific to your district.
-In our flyer Successful Deployment of Electric School Buses, we describe the types of questions we can answer for you, including:
+These materials are a great place to start:

 What do you want to learn about?